 What do you dream of?
 Try the techniques above and let us know what happens.

-The Dreamers: Learn to Respect the Little Voice of Intuition by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Dreamers: Learn to Respect the Little Voice of Intuition by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.